jvitku/nengoros/README.md

 	./tool
 *	this will:
-		-compile rosjava_core and install it into ~/.m2 repository -compile and install other nengoros components
+*	compile rosjava_core and install it into ~/.m2 repository
-		 	- e.g. install jroscore intl ~/.m2 repo and as an application under jroscore/
+*	compile and install other nengoros components (e.g. install jroscore intl ~/.m2 repo and as an application under jroscore)

 For more useful features, run: